fedenunez/tulp/README.md

 ## Origin of the name

-TULIP is a recursive acronym, as I used TULIP to create TULIP in some way everything is recursive in TULIP so it make sense to use a recursive acronym.
+I used ```tulip.py``` to create "TULIP".
+In some way, everything is recursive in "TULIP", so it makes sense to use a recursive acronym.

-That why, after some iterations with tulip, tulip and I decided that the best name will be tulip, and this is how we decided what TULIP stand for:
+Therefore, after several iterations with ```tulip.py```, "TULIP" and I decided that the best name would be "TULIP", and this is how we decided what "TULIP" stands for:
 ```
 fede@liebre:~/repos/openai/tulip$ python3 ./tulip.py "TULIP is a recursive acronym naming an opensource posix tool that process stdin input according to natural language instructions, processing the input by instructing an artificial intelligence.
 Write some options of what TULIP could stand for as recursive acronym"
 TULIP could stand for: